More about India

 Pangong lake near the town of Leh, Ladakh, Jammu and Kashmir and China (Tibet).

 Image: Aaron Thomas

 (J&K) is the northernmost Indian state, located in the Kashmir region

 and the Himalayan mountains.
 The size of the Indian controlled area is about 98,340 km², with a population of approximately 14 million people (est. 2017).
 The former Princely State of Jammu and Kashmir was run by Maharajas of the Dogra dynasty (supervised by the British).
 The territory was partitioned between India and Pakistan in August 1947.
 The Aksai Chin, a disputed border area in the east, is claimed by India as a part of the Ladakh region, but the area is under Chinese control since 1962.

 There are three administrative divisions within Jammu and Kashmir:

-Jammu division in south west, with Jammu city, the winter capital of the state.
+division in the southwest, with Jammu city, the winter capital of the state.

 Karnataka's official language is Kannada (65%), other languages are Kodava, Konkani and Tulu.
 Main religion is Hinduism (84%) and Islam (13%).

-Kerala, the south western state between the Western Ghats and the Lakshadweep Sea (Arabian Sea) on India's tropical Malabar Coast.
-The state was formed in 1956 by merging the British districts of Malabar and Calicut, the South Kanara district, and the princely states of Travancore and Cochin (Thiru-Kochi).
+, the Indian state between the Western Ghats and the Lakshadweep Sea (Arabian Sea) on the country's tropical Malabar Coast was formed in 1956 by merging the British districts of Malabar and Calicut, the South Kanara district, and the princely states of Travancore and Cochin (Thiru-Kochi).